Skip to main content

 Possible Causes

 With fibromyalgia, your body is not fully energized, and your brain has trouble falling asleep.
 This leaves you in a state of limbo.
-You seldom feel like you have enough get up and go in the morning, yet you are wired-but-tired in the evening.
-Part of the reason for this chronic out of sync feeling is due to a disruption of the normal secretion pattern for cortisol and adrenaline.
+You seldom feel like you have enough get-up-and-go in the morning, yet you are wired-but-tired in the evening.
+Part of the reason for this chronic out of sync feeling is due to an alteration of the normal secretion pattern for cortisol and adrenaline.
 But that is not all.
 Your immune and metabolic responses to stress are also partly to blame.

 Stress Responses

-To prevent your immune system from going overboard, you have two other processes designed to keep your body functions in check.
+To prevent your immune system from going overboard, two other processes keep your body functions in check.
 One is your hypothalamic-pituitary-adrenal (HPA) system that releases a series of hormones, ending with the secretion of cortisol from the adrenal glands.
-Not only does cortisol improve morning alertness, it also counters the effects of inflammatory cytokines that increase pain and fatigue.
+Not only does cortisol improve morning alertness, but it also counters the effects of inflammatory cytokines that increase pain and fatigue.

 Pain is a stressor that activates your entire HPA system.
 It responds by pouring out elevated amounts of hormones, but the process seems disrupted in people with fibromyalgia.
 Although the corticotrophin-releasing hormone (CRH) from the hypothalamus is doubled in the spinal fluid of fibromyalgia patients, the pituitary responds with surprisingly normal levels of ACTH.
 Worse yet, the cortisol level needed for morning alertness is lower in people with fibromyalgia, according to a study by Roberto Riva, Ph.D., of Sweden.1